-Record-keeping (Article 7) Records on firearms and firearm transfers should include, inter alia: Choice of record-keeping and required information is left up to the State; (Section II, para 9) Records on the manufacture, holding and transfer of SALW should be kept for as Marking information; Countries of import, export and transit; Issuance and Records on weapon markings and transfers should be kept for at least 20 years; long as possible; Records should be kept in such a way as to allow their expiration dates of international licenses and authorizations; Einal recipient.
-Manufacturing records should be kept for at least 30 years; prompt access by national authorities.
-Description and quantity transferred firearms, parts and components and ammunition.
-Where possible, all records should be kept indefinitely.
-States Parties should require records with the above information to be maintained for at least 10 years.
-Where possible, they should also require records to be kept on firearm parts, components and ammunition that are illicitly manufactured or trafficked.
+- -

+Record-keeping (Article 7) Records on firearms and Choice of record-keeping and (Section II, para 9) Records on the manufacture,

+firearm transfers should required information is left up to holding and transfer of

+include, inter alia: the State; SALW should be kept for as

+Marking information; long as possible;

+Countries of import, Records on weapon markings

+export and transit; and transfers should be kept for Records should be kept in

+Issuance and at least 20 years; such a way as to allow their

+expiration dates of prompt access by national

+international licenses Manufacturing records should authorities.

+and authorizations; be kept for at least 30 years;

+Final recipient;

+Description and Where possible, all records

+quantity transferred should be kept indefinitely.

+illealilis, paits ailu

+components and

+ammunition.

+States Darties should require

+records with the above

+information to be maintained

+for at least 10 years.

+'

+Where possible, they should

+also require records to be kept on firearm parts

+components and ammunition

+that are illicitly manufactured

+or trafficked.